Jump to section

 Even if minicabs are lined up outside a club, they are still breaking the law if they accept your fare directly, without you having booked them in advance.

-Even if the taxi and the driver are both licensed – if you haven’t booked it, it’s illegal.
+Even if the taxi and the driver are both licensed – if you haven’t booked it, it’s illegal and unsafe.
 The only exception to this are the London black cabs.

 Black cabs

 Black cabs can be hailed on the street.
-They do not need to be booked, but you can book one if you want to via an app – just search ‘cabwise’ in your app store.
+They do not need to be booked.

 Booking a taxi

-Alternatively you can visit or call a local licensed minicab office.
-Some late-night venues hold a license to take your booking, but to be legal your booking has to be placed inside.
+You can call or visit a local licensed minicab office.
+Some late-night venues hold a license to take your booking, but to be legal your booking has to be placed inside the venue.

 Uber